open-telemetry/opentelemetry-collector-contrib/exporter/signalfxexporter/README.md

   - `max_idle_conns_per_host` (default = 20): The maximum idle HTTP connections the client can keep open per host.
   - `max_conns_per_host` (default = 20): The maximum total number of connections the client can keep open per host.
   - `idle_conn_timeout` (default = 30s): The maximum amount of time an idle connection will remain open before closing itself.
+  - `timeout` (default = 10s): Amount of time to wait for the dimension HTTP request to complete.
 - `nonalphanumeric_dimension_chars`: (default = `"_-."`) A string of characters
 that are allowed to be used as a dimension key in addition to alphanumeric characters.
 Each nonalphanumeric dimension key character that isn't in this string